Family Seiberg-Witten equation on Kahler surface and $\pi_i(\Symp)$ on multiple-point blow ups of Calabi-Yau surfaces: Construction of parameter spaces and calculation of torus

-defined as the quotient of an involution $\rho$ on a $K3$ surface $X$.
-By the result of Bogomolov\cite{Bogomolov1974}, we know for a Kahler class $\kappa\in H^2(X;\mathbb{R})$ s.t. $\rho^*\kappa=\kappa$, there is a Kahler form $\omega$ representing $\kappa$.
-If $\{ \langle \kappa, \delta \rangle |\delta\in \Delta\}$ is a dense subset of some neighborhood of $0$ in $\mathbb{R}$, similar to the case of non-resonant class, we can define the index set $\Delta$ and for some positive number $\lambda$ with $n\lambda$ small enough, we define the index sets $\Delta_k$ similarly.
-Since in the cases, $\Delta_k$ will still be infinite.\\ Since $b^+$ of an Enriques surface is equal to $1$, it's not easy for us to calculate family Seiberg Witten equation on family of Enriques surface.
+Since $b^+$ of an Enriques surface is equal to $1$, it's not easy for us to calculate family Seiberg Witten equation on family of Enriques surface.
 So we will correspond Kronheimer's fibration of Enriques surface to an equivariant version of Kronheimer's fibration on $K3$ surface.\\ Now we introduce the equivariant version of Kronheimer's fibration: